The #1 ABM Platformfor Sales Intelligence & Productivity

 Give your sales team the air cover and data they need to progress and win more deals.
-Learn more about Terminus in this 3-minute video, or check out the “Terminus for Sales Teams” overview.
+Learn more about Terminus by checking out the “Terminus for Sales Teams” overview.

 Sales intelligence is a term that is used for a wide variety of software offerings.
 This can leave a person wondering what the sales intelligence definition really is.
 The sales intelligence itself comes in the form of data that can help a business make more sales or speed up the sales cycle.
 When well-understood, it can provide insight into the business cycles of your company and those of your clients.